 Knee swelling can be frustrating and painful.
 This fluid buildup, also known as edema or knee effusion, is often a result of an injury, surgery, or chronic condition like lymphedema.

-So, how do we get rid of the swelling?
-I'm a Doctor of Physical Therapy and a Certified Lymphedema Therapist, and I'll share 4 most effective exercises to reduce fluid in the knee - along with other treatments - in this article.
+So, how do we get rid of knee swelling?
+I’m a physical therapist and a certified lymphedema therapist (CLT-LANA), and here are my 5 most effective exercises to reduce fluid in the knee, plus other treatments!

-Typically, swollen knees are temporary and the discomfort should reduce as your injury heals.
+Typically, swollen knees are temporary, and the discomfort and joint pain should reduce as your injury heals.
 But in some cases, knee swelling can be chronic.
-Rheumatoid arthritis and lymphedema are conditions that may cause chronic knee swelling.
+For example, rheumatoid arthritis and lymphedema are conditions that may cause chronic knee swelling.

 Knee Swelling After Surgery